tkerbe2/tkdev-aws-web-app/README.md

 My content is NOT to be used, distributed, or modified, for profit or commercial usage without my explicit permission.

-As the author of this content I recognize that some of the labs and information I share requires more advanced technical knowledge.
+As the author of this content I recognize that some of the labs and information I share require more advanced technical knowledge.
 I take no responsibility for any damages caused by my content (either physical, monetary, or any other damages) and/or shared information.
 It is assumed that the individual performing these actions is doing so in accordance with their local laws, organizational policies, and self-understanding of personal risk.